How fashion brands can cut down overstock and diminish risks with on-demand manufacturing

 Developing and marketing products often takes up to a year because of their lengthy and inefficient design and manufacturing processes.
 The vast majority of major brands manufacture their products in developing countries.
 The factories typically take several months to deliver the garments and have a minimum order quantity of tens of thousands for each model.

-Donate to charities
+Donate to Charities

 While this may seem to be a positive idea on paper, donating and discarding unsold clothing in low-income countries may have a negative effect on local economies and communities.
 Besides, demand for such charities is falling, partly because of the low quality of donated products from fast-fashion retailers.
+While this approach is great for your karma, it does little for the bottom line of your business.

 Tackling fashion’s waste and overstock with on-demand manufacturing

 Producing excess products that do not sell wastes financial and material resources, leading to risky discounting and an increase in inventory.
-Liquidating stock by discounting it reduces margins and decreases the brand value.
+Liquidating stock by discounting it reduces margins and decreases brand value.
 Consequently, bargain-seeking buyers will continue to look for lower cost options.

 So, what can be done in this challenging market environment to maintain (or increase) margins while appealing to consumers' demands?
 Due to the ongoing Covid-19 pandemic, many fashion labels have jumped on the latest craze for mass customization, limited series, one-off pieces, and more broadly, on-demand manufacturing.